-Here are some WordPress translation plugins your can use to establish a multilingual sites:
+Here are some WordPress translation plugins you can use to establish multilingual sites:

 WPML is the most popular multilingual plugin, because it provides a complete package.
 Not only does it let you translate pages, posts, taxonomies and menus, it also works as a localization plugin by translating strings derived from your plugins and theme.
 In addition, WPML follows Google Webmasters’ specifications for multilingual sites, helping your site rank high on local search results.

 It is also compatible with WooCommerce, but like all multilingual plugins, it doesn’t work as smooth as you’d want it to.
 It does however add multiple currencies to your store, which is a huge plus.